See the documentation page for up-to-date information.

 and there will be no need to start an async context.
 There should be no changes to the

 existing behavior of Javalin apps.
-Calling Context#result
+Calling Context#result or Context#future will now

 always close previous streams and cancel previous futures.

-It’s also worth noting that when you pass a non-completed CompletableFuture
+It’s also worth noting that when you pass a non-completed CompletableFuture in, for example,

-the rest of handlers (http
+the rest of handlers (http, after, exception, error) will be appended

-as a next stage.
+to this CompletableFuture as a next stage.
 This means it will be executed in the ThreadPool

-that was responsible for completion of the original non-completed CompletableFuture
+that was responsible for completion of the original non-completed CompletableFuture.

 Improvements to response writing

-class, which handled compression and response writing has been
+The JavalinResponseWrapper class, which handled compression and response writing has been

 completely rewritten.
 This should fix potential bugs with streams not being closed properly.